The-alpha-male/Youtube-data-analysis-using-SQL/README.md

 ### Percentage of Earnings by Continent
 This section calculates the percentage of total earnings by continent, allowing for an understanding of how each region contributes to global revenue.
 1. A Common Table Expression (CTE) named pct_pay is created to calculate the total earnings per continent.
-2. The main query then uses this CTE to calculate the percentage of total earnings for each continent.
+2. The main query then uses this CTE to calculate each continent's total earnings percentage.

 ### Top 8 Countries by Earnings
 This query retrieves the top 8 countries based on their YouTube earnings, providing insights into where the highest revenue-generating channels are located.